masongrizchel/basic-computational-astrophysics/notebooks/08 X-rays/README.md

 # X-Ray Binaries & Unsupervised Learning

 ## Overview
 The final module of the Stellar Remnant series focuses on **High-Energy Astrophysics**.
-We simulate **X-Ray Binaries (XRBs)**—systems where a Black Hole or Neutron Star accretes matter from a companion.
+We simulate **X-Ray Binaries (XRBs)**, systems where a Black Hole or Neutron Star accretes matter from a companion.

 Unlike previous modules that used Supervised Learning (training on labeled data), this session utilizes **Unsupervised Learning** (K-Means and PCA).
 The goal is to let the AI independently "rediscover" the physical accretion states of a Black Hole without human guidance.